General Markovian Equation for Scalar Fields in a Slowly Evolving Background: Markovian equation for a slowly evolving scalar

-Here we take an alternative approach that utilises the fact that the functions with which $\varphi$ is convoluted in the memory integrals are suppressed for separations of the time arguments that are larger than some characteristic time $\tau_{\rm int}$.
+In the present work we take an alternative approach that utilises the fact that the functions with which $\varphi$ is convolved in the memory integrals are suppressed for separations of the time arguments that are larger than some characteristic time $\tau_{\rm int}$.
 For this purpose we identify $\varphio$ with the constant function that takes the value of the self-consistent solution of the equation of motion evaluated at the reference time $t$, $\varphio=\varphi(t)$.
 Here $t\equiv x^0$ set by the local time argument of the equation of motion.
-The precise value of $\tau_{\rm int}$ and the functional form of the suppression is model dependent, a discussion can e.g.~be found in ref.~\cite{Gautier:2012vh}.
-Usually $\tau_{\rm int}$ is closely related to the microscopic time scales in the system, such as the frequencies of the relevant field modes that $\varphi$ interacts with.
-For $\tau_{\rm int}\flatfrac{\dot{\varphi}}{\varphi}\ll1$ one can apply the approximation \eqref{AD-approx} inside the integrals, which effectively makes the equation local in time.
-This does not imply any restriction on the field excursion because the expansion can be applied locally at each moment $t=x^0$.
-We can therefore approximate $\delta\varphio(x_i) = \dot{\varphi}(t)(x_i^0-t)$ and obtain for the equation of motion \eqref{EOM-varphi0}
+Usually $\tau_{\rm int}$ is closely related to the microscopic time scales in the system.
+The precise value of $\tau_{\rm int}$ and the functional form of the suppression are model dependent, cf.~appendix \ref{appendix}.
+A conservative choice is to identify $\tau_{\rm int}$ with the relaxation time scale of the degrees of freedom that $\phi$ couples to \cite{Berges:2005md}, i.e., the time associated with partial memory loss, which in general is considerably shorter than the time scale on which full thermal equilibrium is established.
+For $\tau_{\rm int}\flatfrac{\dot{\varphi}}{\varphi}\ll1$ one can apply the approximation \eqref{AD-approx} inside the integrals, which effectively makes the equation \eqref{FunctionalTaylor} local in time.\footnote{ This approximation is similar to the Wigner-Weisskopf approximation \cite{Weisskopf:1930au} in atomic physics.
+Here we have assumed that $\varphi$ is the only degree of freedom that is out of equilibrium to keep the derivation simple.
+If the correlation functions exhibit a time dependence from other origins than their dependence on $\varphi$ (e.g.~due to non-equilibrium initial conditions for the propagators $\Delta$ themselves, time-dependent external sources, couplings to other out-of-equilibrium degrees of freedom, a thermal bath with time-dependent temperature $T$, or a time-dependent space-time metric), then an expansion of all time-dependent quantities in analogy to \eqref{AD-approx} must be performed.
+Our method can be applied as long as all time-dependent quantities fulfil the second inequality in \eqref{RangeOfValidity}, e.g., $\tau_{\rm int} \dot{T}/T\ll 1$ etc. } This does not imply any restriction on the field excursion because the expansion can be applied locally at each moment $t=x^0$.
+We can therefore approximate $\delta\varphio(x_i) = \dot{\varphi}(t)(x_i^0-t)$ to bring the equation of motion \eqref{EOM-varphi0} into the form \eqref{EOM-slow-roll-LTE},

 with

 and